ryanbates1990/dnd/Nightmare and the Nexus/StatBlocks/Faceless_Man.md

 ***Arcane Recovery (1/day).*** Once per day when the wizard finishes a short rest, it can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half the wizard’s level (rounded up).

+***Undead Recovery (1/day).*** If reduced to 0 hp, a blue flame erupts from its corpse, burning any raiments it wears and restores its undead flesh with new bone and sinew, restoring 20 hp.
+Creatures within 5 feet of the faceless man take 2 d8 fire damage and

 **Reactions**

 ***Uncanny Dodge.*** When an attacker that the wizard can see hits it with an attack, the wizard can use its reaction to halve the attack’s damage against it.

 **Modify Memory Ideas**

+- You remember other members of the party accost an employee about how to get VIP services.
 - a small girl came out of her room and one of the party beheaded her and her body was quickly carried away by some kobolds